-Based on the review and evaluation of Somerset Village Academy Middle School's Renewal Program Review, the Superintendent's Charter School Review Committee is providing to the Superintendent an approval for a five-year renewal of the school's charter agreement.
+Based on the review and evaluation of The Ben Gamla Preparatory Academy's Renewal Program Review, the Superintendent's Charter School Review Committee is providing to the Superintendent an approval for a five-year renewal with mitigating language of the school's charter agreement.
 The Superintendent will provide the approval to The School Board of Broward County, FL for final consideration.